-Dubbed the “ghost ship” by kayakers and explorers for years, the USS Sachem and USS Phenakite stands abandoned on a small creek just yards from the Ohio River in northern Kentucky.
-The story behind this unassuming vessel fascinated me, for given its historical importance, it remains forgotten about.
+Dubbed the “ghost ship” by kayakers and explorers for years, the USS Sachem and USS Phenakite stand abandoned on a small creek just yards from the Ohio River in northern Kentucky.
+The story behind this unassuming vessel fascinated me, given its historical importance, it remains forgotten.

-The USS Phenakite, constructed in 1902 as the private yacht Celt for J. Rogers Maxwell, a railroad executive, was later sold to Manton B. Metcalf of New York and renamed the Sachem.
+The USS Phenakite was constructed in 1902 as the private yacht Celt for J. Rogers Maxwell, a railroad executive, and was later sold to Manton B. Metcalf of New York and renamed the Sachem.

 The Sachem, acquired by the United States Navy in July 1917 shortly after the nation entered World War I, was placed into service as the USS Sachem (SP 192) in August and used as a coastal patrol yacht.
-During its service under the Navy, the boat was loaned to Thomas Edison who conducted government funded anti-submarine warfare and ocean communication experiments on it in the Caribbean.
+During its duty under the Navy, the boat was loaned to Thomas Edison, who conducted government-funded anti-submarine warfare and ocean communication experiments on it in the Caribbean.

 During World War II, the boat was reacquired by the United States Navy and converted into wartime service.
 It was commissioned as USS Phenakite (PYc-25) and patrolled the waters off of the Florida Keys.
-It underwent structural modifications and placed back into service in November 1944 where it was used to test various sonar systems before being put out of service in October 1945.
+It underwent structural modifications and placed back into service in November 1944, where it was used to test various sonar systems until October 1945.

-The boat was purchased by Robert Miller of Finneytown, Ohio in 1986 who saw the boat in the Hudson River in West New York, New Jersey.
+In 1986, the ship was purchased by Robert Miller of Finneytown, Ohio, who had spied the vessel in the Hudson River in West New York, New Jersey.
 During the time it spent in the New York City area, a music executive spotted the vessel and approached Miller, desiring to use the boat for background in Madonna’s Papa Don’t Preach music video.